Phonon-induced rotation of the electronic nematic director in superconducting Bi$_{2}$Se$_{3}$: Experimental manifestations in doped

-The breaking of the $C_{2x}$ symmetry should also be manifested in any physical quantity that depends on in-plane directions, such as the in-plane $H_{c2}$, the penetration depth, and the thermal conductivity.
-Perhaps the most accessible of these quantities is the in-plane critical field $H_{c2}$.
 For a nematic director aligned along the high-symmetry directions, $\alpha=\alpha_{s}$, the azimuthal function $H_{c2}(\varphi_{B})$, where $\varphi_{B}$ is the in-plane angle with respect to the $x$-axis, has an elliptical shape with the major axis oriented along (or perpendicular to) $\text{-}\alpha/2$, see \citep{Venderbos2016,Hecker2020}.
 However, once $\alpha\neq\alpha_{s}$, $H_{c2}(\varphi_{B})$ no longer has a twofold symmetry axis.
 To illustrate this behavior, we follow Refs. \citep{Venderbos2016,Hecker2020} and compute $H_{c2}$, with the detailed derivation shown in Appendix \ref{sec:UpperCritField}.
 The results are shown in the three panels of Fig. \ref{fig:Hc2}.
 In the non-nematic phase {[}panel (a){]}, $H_{c2}(\varphi_{B})$ has a sixfold symmetric shape.
 In the nematic phase with $\alpha=\alpha_{s}$, shown in panel (b), $H_{c2}$ displays an approximately elliptical shape, being invariant upon an in-plane twofold rotation about a high-symmetry axis ($C_{2x}$).
 The orientation of the ellipse can be obtained from the approximated analytical expression

 with the details provided in the Appendix \ref{sec:UpperCritField}.
 In Eq. (\ref{eq:Hc2_main}) the contributions associated with the threefold rotational symmetry are neglected.
 Lastly, when the nematic director unlocks from the high-symmetry directions ($\alpha\neq\alpha_{s}$), as depicted in panel (c) and its inset, the elliptical shape of $H_{c2}$ is distorted and no longer symmetric under any in-plane twofold rotation.
 The shape of $H_{c2}$ in panel (c) can be understood as a superposition of a rotated ellipse {[}see Eq. (\ref{eq:Hc2_main}){]} and the underlying sixfold symmetric pattern illustrated in panel (a).
 While the lack of $C_{2x}$ symmetry is a robust prediction of the model, the degree in which the ellipse of panel (b) is distorted when $\alpha\neq\alpha_{s}$ can be rather small.
 For instance, in panel (c), the nematic director was chosen to be aligned with an ``anti-symmetry'' direction, where the effect is the strongest.
 The absence of any twofold symmetry in the $H_{c2}$ curve is emphasized in the inset of panel (c), where the two curves $H_{c2}(\varphi_{\mathrm{m}}\pm\delta\varphi)$ are plotted as functions of $\delta\varphi$, with $\varphi_{\mathrm{m}}$ denoting the angle where $H_{c2}$ is maximal.
 Since the ``clockwise'' and ``counterclockwise'' curves do not overlap, $H_{c2}$ lacks twofold symmetry with respect to any in-plane axes.
 In all three panels, we also show schematically the symmetry of the unit cell in each case, corresponding to trigonal {[}non-nematic, panel (a){]}, monoclinic {[}nematic with $\alpha=\alpha_{s}$, panel (b){]}, and triclinic {[}nematic with $\alpha\neq\alpha_{s}$, panel (c){]}.